hikeventures/hikeventures.github.io/_posts/best/2014-10-25-best-down-jackets.markdown

 The down jackets we have selected have a fill power of 800 and more since they offer the best warmth-weight ratio and are considered to be lightweight down jackets.
 We have included down jackets which you can use as a 3-season down jacket as well as winter down jackets.
 The lighter jackets usually come with less down and are more suitable for warmer months or as a mid-layer during the winter.

 Sometimes you might also get a down jacket for a significant lower price especially at the end of the season when stores want to clear their stock.
-In many cases the new models just come with a different color so it's worth to have a look on the old models as well. <a href="http://www.hikeventures.com/deals/" target="_blank">Here</a> you can find discounts and compare prices of different stores in the U.S.
+In many cases the new models just come with a different color so it's worth to have a look on the old models as well.

 <!--more-->
 <hr>